More on self-organisation varieties

 However, the complexity of these state change (visual) effects is more in the eye of the observer than in the system itself.

-The means the emergence of order from interactions between initially disordered elements.
+The means the emergence of an orderly structure or state from interactions between initially disordered elements.

 Noise is random events or perturbations that stimulate a system to move through a variety of states in its “state space”.